fylgja/site/src/components/input-group.md

 ## How to use

-The input group allows you to build simple things.
-Like a search form with a submit button in the same form field.
+The input group allows you to build simple things, like a search form with a submit button in the same form field.

 ```html
 <form id="search-form">